FarwaK05/HTML_project/README.md

 Author

-Created by [Your Name].
+Created by Farwa Khalid,Hafsa Murtaza and Muhammad Zain.
 Feel free to reach out for feedback or collaboration!

-License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

 Contributions

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.

-Replace placeholders like `YourUsername` and `YourRepositoryName` with your actual GitHub username and repository name.
-Let me know if you need help setting up the repository or deploying the site on GitHub Pages!